neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 #### DeepSparse Dense Performance

-While DeepSparse offers its best performance with inference-optimized sparse models, it also performs well with the standard dense YOLOv5s.
+While DeepSparse offers its best performance with optimized sparse models, it also performs well with the standard dense YOLOv5s.

 At batch 32, DeepSparse achieves 70 images/sec with the standard dense YOLOv5s, a **1.7x performance improvement over ORT**!